Persona Generators: Generating Diverse Synthetic Personas for Arbitrary Contexts

 \section{Conclusion}

 We introduced Persona Generators, functions that produce diverse synthetic populations tailored to arbitrary contexts and optimized through evolutionary search.
 Evolved generators substantially outperform existing baselines across six diversity metrics and generalize to held-out contexts, producing populations that span rare trait combinations difficult to elicit through standard prompting.
-While challenges remain in measuring diversity for open-ended and interactive behaviors, our results show that optimizing the generator itself, rather than individual personas or fixed populations, is a viable and promising direction.
-The resulting Persona Generators are lightweight, reusable, enabling on-demand diverse population synthesis, and we plan to open-source the top-performing implementations to support further research.
+Our results show that optimizing the generator itself, rather than individual personas or fixed populations, is a viable and promising direction.
+The resulting Persona Generators are lightweight and reusable, enabling on-demand diverse population synthesis.
+We plan to open-source the top-performing implementations to support further research.